The Computer Science Department at Wellesley offers three introductory computer science courses:

 Take a closer look to decide which one is best for you!

 CS111 is for students who want an in-depth introduction to programming and problem solving and might want to take more advanced computer science courses.
 It is particularly for students who plan to major or minor in computer science, but also for students that are majoring elsewhere but want to learn general programming and problem solving techniques.
 CS111 covers fundamental ideas in programming, including abstraction, modularity, recursion, control structures, and data structures.
-You will get hands-on experience with these ideas by reading, modifyings, debugging, designing, writing, and testing programs written in the Python programming language.
-Example applications involve graphics, user interfaces, games, text manipulation, and animations.
+You will get hands-on experience with these ideas by reading, modifying, debugging, designing, writing, and testing programs written in the highly versatile Python programming language.
+Example applications involve graphics, text-based games, and simple data analysis and visualization.

 CS112 is for students who want an introduction to computer programming that provides the tools necessary to use computers effectively in scientific work, including in the natural and physical sciences, biological sciences, medicine, mathematics, psychology and economics.
 Students learn to write software to solve problems, visualize and analyze data, perform computer simulations, and implement and test computational models that arise in a wide range of scientific disciplines.
 The course introduces MATLAB, an extensive and widely used technical computing environment with advanced graphics, visualization and analysis tools, and a rich high-level programming language.